“In preparing for battle I have always found that plans are useless, but planning is indispensable.”

 - Look for new opportunities.
 They do exist.

-- Reconfirm demand for existing orders.
-Even though you have orders that haven’t been cancelled, make sure someone will be there at the loading dock to receive the orders before you ship.
+Reconfirm demand for existing orders.
+Even though you have orders that haven’t been canceled, make sure someone will be there at the loading dock to receive the orders before you ship.
 In other words, don’t assume your customers are open for business.

 See these steps in more detail in our article, Change Your Business Focus - Concentrate on Cash Flow.

-- If you have been looking to acquire a business, valuations will come down from previously lofty levels, so some good companies will be available at attractive prices.
-It’s a good time to look around for business that can help yours grow when the economy picks up again.
+If you have been looking to acquire a business, valuations will come down from previously lofty levels, so some good companies will be available at attractive prices.
+It’s a good time to look around for businesses that can help yours grow when the economy picks up again.